Dr. Drum Review 2023

 - 16 Track Mixer w/ basic Pan/EQ + Transport Controls

 - Drum, Bass and Melodic Instrument

-- Affordable, Easy to Use/Learn – Perfect for Beginners/Hobbyists
+- Affordable, Easy to Use/Learn – Good for Hobbyists

 - Ability to Make PROFESSIONAL Sounding Beats/Music (yup… we were surprised too.)